braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ### App version name

-Use the _App Version Name_ filter to segment users by the app's user-facing "build name".
+Use the "App Version Name" filter to segment users by the app's user-facing "build name".

 This filter supports matching with "is", "is not", and regular expressions.
 For example, you can target users who have an app that is not version "1.2.3-test-build".